software-mansion/protostar/website/docs/cli-reference.md

 #### `-x` `--exit-first`
 Exit immediately on first broken or failed test.
 #### `--gas-price FLOAT`
-If provided, Protostar will estimate a fee for each test case.
+Gas price per gas unit.
+If provided, Protostar will estimate a fee for test cases.
 You can find the actual gas price in a block explorer by checking the latest transaction block.
 Provide value 1, to get gas estimations.
 #### `-i` `--ignore STRING[]`
 A glob or globs to a directory or a test suite, which should be ignored.
 #### `-lf` `--last-failed`